| Why do casinos make money?

 Progressive Betting System -

-Level 2 (Do not use this) (Top)
+Level 2 (Do not use this) (Top) This kind of "system" is what makes

 losers seem like winners.
 We recommend avoiding